Success of digital adiabatic simulation with large Trotter step: Robustness of discrete Riemann-Lebesgue lemma

 \section{Robustness of discrete Riemann-Lebesgue lemma}

-In Sec. \ref{sec:III} we proved that, the leading term of the undesired transition rate to higher energy levels of $H_{f}$ is a discrete sum version of integrals in the form:
+In Sec. \ref{sec:III} we proved that, the leading term of the undesired transition rate to higher energy levels of $H_{f}$ is a discrete sum version of integrals in the form

-Using Riemann-Lebesgue lemma, it's immediate to see the amplitude of the above integral has order $\mathcal{O}(T^{-1})$.
+Using the Riemann-Lebesgue lemma, we can immediately see the amplitude of the above integral has order $O(T^{-1})$.
 In our situation, the question of interest is how robust the scaling is with respect to discretization.
 Usually, an integral is calculated numerically in this method:

-The error has order $\mathcal{O}(|c'(x)|/L)$.
-In Eq. (\ref{equ:rl}), the derivative of integrand has order $\mathcal{O}(T)$, while we don't necessarily need $L$ to be much larger than $T$ to obtain the overall scaling of $\mathcal{O}(T^{-1})$.
-A simple example is the case where $f(x) = 1, g(x) = x$, both the discrete version and the exact value of the integral can be solved analytically:
+The error has order $O(|c'(s)|/L)$.
+In Eq. (\ref{equ:rl}), the derivative of integrand has order $O(T)$, while we don't necessarily need $L$ to be much larger than $T$ to obtain the overall scaling of $O(T^{-1})$.
+A simple example is the case where $f(s) = 1, g(s) = s$, both the discrete version and the exact value of the integral can be solved analytically:

-Compare their amplitudes, we find that as long as $0 < T/L < 1.79$, the difference between $|I'|$ and $|I'_{d}|$ is merely a factor of 2.
-While in error analysis, we only care about the parameter dependence of $T$, this factor of 2 can totally be ignored.
+Comparing their amplitudes, we find that as long as $0 < T/L < 3.78$, the difference between $|I'|$ and $|I'_{d}|$ is merely a factor of 2.
+While in error analysis, we care only about the parameter dependence of $T$, this factor of 2 can totally be ignored.
 On the other hand, when $T/L = 2\pi$, $|I'_{d}| = 1$ is much larger than $|I'| = O(T^{-1})$, thus the simulation fails.
 Essentially this is the reason why the discretization error is negligible in DAS even for large $\delta t$, and the simulation breaks down as $\delta t$ continues to grow.

-The above reasoning can be generalized to the following theorem, which is one of our main results:
+The above reasoning can be generalized to the following theorem, which is one of our main results (see Appendix \ref{apd:rl}):

 \begin{theorem}[Discrete Riemann-Lebesgue lemma] $f(s)$ is a $L^{1}$ integrable, second-differentiable complex function defined on $[0,1]$, $\lambda(s)$ is a first-differentiable positive real function.
 Denote $f(s_{k}),s_{k}\in[0,1]$ as $f_{k}$, then consider the following discrete summation: